 Through research and internship activities, the aviation safety degree experience for students at Florida Tech goes beyond simulations and labs to real-world application.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
-The handbook does not discuss aviation safety specifically, but does have information on related aviation careers including aviation management, air traffic control, pilot, airport manager, avionics technician, aerospace engineer, airfield operation specialist, and more.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The handbook does not discuss aviation safety specifically, but does have information on related aviation jobs in aviation management or air traffic control, or as a pilot, airport manager, avionics technician, aerospace engineer, or airfield operation specialist, to name a few.